Nonprofit Donations: Holiday Giving Makes Your Year

 From October to December, holiday cheer is at an all-time high.
 Pumpkin spice items hit every restaurant.
 Stores start selling Christmas decorations.
 Those bell-ringing Santas appear on every corner.

-Along with all of this holiday cheer comes a deeper interest in giving back.
+Along with this holiday cheer comes a more profound interest in giving back.
 Happy people are more likely to give, according to a 2010 survey by the Charities Aid Foundation.
 When we feel good about life, we are far more likely to make nonprofit donations.

 The Gift of Giving